A NSW Government website

 Water for the environment is managed to deliver benefits for communities and important environmental assets of the regions in which these communities live.
 While communities and industries face significant challenges during dry times, our rivers and wetlands also do it tough.

-New South Wales is home to a unique array of native plants and animals that rely on our rivers and wetlands to survive the boom and bust cycles that shape the Australian landscape.
+New South Wales is home to a unique array of native plants and animals that rely on our rivers and wetlands to survive the boom-and-bust cycles that shape the Australian landscape.

 Water for the environment is a share of the water available in our dams and rivers that is managed to support the ongoing health of local waterways.